Dark Side of the Ring topic for tonight on Vice TV, Dark Side of Football - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

-Tonight’s Dark Side of the Ring documentary focuses on the the Ultimate Warrior and is called “Becoming Warrior.”
+Tonight’s Dark Side of the Ring documentary focuses on Jake Roberts and his siblings surviving abuse at the hands of their father, and is called “In The Shadow Of Grizzly Smith.”
 The show airs tonight at 8CT/9ET on Vice TV.
-It will be followed by the spinoff series Dark Side of Football at 9CT/10ET with an episode on the Oakland Raiders and Bill Romanowski.
+It will be followed by the spinoff series Dark Side of Football at 9CT/10ET with an episode on players playing through pain and dealing with shady team doctors.

-Powell’s POV: Last week’s “Collision in Korea” documentary will air at 7CT/8ET.
-The replay of tonight’s Warrior documentary airs at 11CT/12ET, and will be followed by the Dark Side of Football replay.
+Powell’s POV: Last week’s Ultimate Warrior documentary will air at 7CT/8ET.
+The replay of tonight’s Grizzly Smith documentary airs at 11CT/12ET, and will be followed by the Dark Side of Football replay.

 Be the first to comment